kent-map/dickens/docs/19c-margate.md

  2. Love in a Mist.
 101.

-'''Bibliography
+### Bibliography

 Dickens, Charles.
 ‘The Tuggses at Ramsgate’.
-Dickens’ Journalism. ''Sketches by Boz and Other Early Papers 1833-39''.
+Dickens’ Journalism. _Sketches by Boz and Other Early Papers 1833-39_.
 Ed Michael Slater.
 327-344.

-Oulton, Walley Chamberlain. ''A Picture of Margate and Its Vicinity.''
+Oulton, Walley Chamberlain. _A Picture of Margate and Its Vicinity_.
 First published 1820.

 Surtees, R. S. ''Jorrocks’s Jaunts and Jollities.''
 London Routledge: 1838 [1869 edition].
 Chapter on ‘Aquatics: Mr Jorrocks at Margate’ 113-42.

-Wynne, Pamela. ''Love in a Mist.''
+Wynne, Pamela. _Love in a Mist_.
 London: Philip Allen & Co., 1932.